-Many significant newspaper archives are only available from paid and library services.
+Many significant newspaper archives are only available from paid services.
 There are also newspapers in many of the libraries and archives, including those that have never been digitized and are only available in-person.

 Elephind.com searches through a large number of collections of newspapers from the United States, Mexico, Australia, New Zealand, and Singapore.